microsoft/aed-rust-learn-content/create-a-command-line-program/includes/3-the-cli-module.md

-The whole point of using `structopt` as our argument parser is that every valid invocation of our command line interface will produce a `CommandLineArgs` value that we can use within our program to invoke the specific behaviour our user wants.
+The whole point of using `structopt` as our argument parser is that every valid invocation of our command line interface will produce a `CommandLineArgs` value that we can use within our program to invoke the specific behavior our user wants.

 Take a quick look at how some different usages of our app result in different values for our struct.
 First, modify our `main.rs` file to print the result of the `from_args()` and then try to call our